Economic Contributions

 Industries and Occupations

-Summary: The share of workers age 16 or older employed in different industries and occupations by immigration status, and by race for immigrants.
+Summary: The indicator shows the share of workers age 16 or older employed in different industries and occupations by immigration status, and by race for immigrants.
+Data for 2021 represent a 2017-2021 average.
 Immigration status is estimated based on an approach developed by the Equity Research Institute.

-Data Source(s): Integrated Public Use Microdata Series, IPUMS USA, University of Minnesota, www.ipums.org, 2019 American Community Survey 5-year samples.
+Data Source(s): Integrated Public Use Microdata Series, IPUMS USA, University of Minnesota, www.ipums.org, 2021 American Community Survey 5-year sample.

 Universe: The employed civilian noninstitutionalized population age 16 or older.

-Methods: The number and percentage of workers age 16 or older by industry and occupation were calculated by immigration status and race for each geography.
+Methods: The numbers and percentages of workers age 16 or older by industry and occupation were calculated by immigration status and race for each geography.
 Industry categories are defined based on the IPUMS USA variable IND1990 while occupational categories are defined based on the OCC2010 variable.
 See the methodology page for other relevant notes.

 Notes: